smith210/portfolio/lab3/README.md

         The given matrix for Test **1** is:

       Then there is a check to make sure the size inputted by the user is more than 0.
-Then it goes through the for loops, printing out each variable in the matrix, seperating the changes in matricies by **" "** and the changes of elements by **", "**.
+If it is, it goes through the for loops, printing out each variable in the matrix, seperating the changes in matricies by **line change** and the changes of elements by **commas followed by spaces** until it has reached the last element.

         87, 99, 73, 0
         80, 58, 34, 89
         9, 48, 98, 95
         27, 3, 47, 24

+      If the size inputted by the user is 0, nothing will print.

   * public static void displayEndStatement(int set, int max)